Manhattan-based company receives patent for virtual reality technology

-MANHATTAN, Kan.
-(WIBW) - It all started when members of Whoville asked for help to bring something new into their 2016 Festival of Lights event in Manhattan.
+It all started when members of Whoville asked for help to bring something new into their 2016 Festival of Lights event in Manhattan.

 According to Jeff Hake with JNT Compan, he had already started researching virtual reality technology, and decided to find a way to make the virtual reality experience work with multiple participants at once.